Toy Stories: Play Therapy for Children with ADHD

 For my seven-year-old daughter and me, play therapy healed our relationship.
 When she was three, she and I started butting heads, and it got worse over time.
 I couldn’t understand why this pint-sized individual drove me to madness.
-However, once she was diagnosed with ADHD, her behaviors — impulsivity, incessant arguing, temper tantrums — started to make sense.
+However, once she was diagnosed with ADHD, her behaviors — impulsivity, incessant arguing, enormous meltdowns — started to make sense.
 I understood why my firm approach to her misbehaviors made things worse.

 Even with this new understanding, we needed something else to improve our relationship — and we found it in play therapy.
 When I met play therapist Pam Mitchell, LCSW, in Salt Lake City, I expected her to “fix” my child.
 Several sessions later, we had something more profound — a healed relationship and the tools to help us keep it that way.

 The ABCs of Play Therapy